ISISComputingGroup/ibex_developers_manual/Omron-FINS.md

 - Header: is always `0x46494E53`, which is ASCII for `FINS`.
 - Length: specifies length of data from the FINS/TCP command code onwards, including the FINS frame as well.
-- Command code: There a couple of commands for FINS/TCP for exchaning node addresses, sending FINS frames and managing errors and connections.
+- Command code: There a couple of commands for FINS/TCP for exchanging node addresses, sending FINS frames and managing errors and connections.
 - Error code: It is 0 for no errors, and for some commands it is not even used.
 - Client Node address: only part of the FINS/TCP header for some commands.
 - Server Node address: only part of the FINS/TCP header for the FINS NODE ADDRESS DATA SEND (SERVER TO CLIENT) command.

-The FINS/TCP connections and commands should be handled by the C driver orignally written at Diamond and we should not worry about the FINS/TCP header.
+The FINS/TCP connections and commands should be handled by the C driver originally written at Diamond and we should not worry about the FINS/TCP header.
 If you need more information, section 7-4-2 of the Ethernet Manual gives details for each command, and section 7-4-1 gives a more detailed overview about FINS over TCP.

 # Connection